-Looking for a budget-friendly hotel?
-Abozza Resort Boracay is your no-nonsense hotel that offers everything you need your accommodation to be.
-It is close to tourist attractions, clean and comfortable, and cozy yet spacious enough.
+If you're looking for a budget-friendly hotel, Abozza Resort Boracay is your no-nonsense hotel that is close to tourist attractions, clean and comfortable, and cozy but spacious.

 If you want to steer clear of the crowds and the noise, then Station 3 is for you.
-It’s a laidback area where you can genuinely enjoy lazing on the beach.
-You can find the right mix of budget, hotels, and some luxury resorts.
-These are the best ones in Station 3 due to its proximity within popular establishments, but still offers the idyllic atmosphere where you can relax and recover after a long night.
+It’s a laid-back area where you can enjoy lazing on the beach.
+You can find the right mix of budget accommodations, hotels, and luxury resorts.

 Photo by Astoria Current

-Astoria offers an ultra-modern and relaxed atmosphere for the most discerning travelers.
-Renowned interior designers design each room with colorful décor and furniture.
+Astoria Current offers an ultra-modern and relaxed atmosphere for the most discerning travelers.
+Renowned interior designers have designed each room with colorful décor and furniture.

 Hue Hotels and Resort Boracay

-Another Boracay jewel not to be taken for granted, the newly renovated Hue Hotels and Resort guarantee a unique experience for all kinds of travelers.
+Another Boracay jewel not to be taken for granted, Hue Hotels and Resort guarantees a unique experience for all kinds of travelers.
 Just look at its avant-garde architecture and interior design!

 Boracay Ocean Club Beach Resort

 The island is known for its powdery white sand and gorgeous, pristine beaches.
 Even though it's a small island, you can’t reach all the beaches of Boracay on foot.
-You can either join an island hopping tour or ride a tricycle going to other beaches.
+You can either join Boracay island hopping tours or ride a tricycle going to other beaches.

 Diniwid Beach - This is much less crowded than Station 1 or Station 2 of White Beach.
 Lounge around and swim at Diniwid Beach, but make sure to head back to Station 1 before high tide.

-At the opposite end of the Island, beyond Station 4, you will find interesting rock formations and hidden beaches.
+At the opposite end of Boracay Island, you will find interesting rock formations and hidden beaches.
 So, make sure to pack a bottle of water for the long walk.
-You may want to schedule two separate trails, one heading towards Station 1, and another leading to Station 4, so you won’t be too tired.
-But if you’re used to having a long walk, you can go from Station 1 to 4 (or vice versa) in one afternoon.
+You may want to schedule two separate trails, one heading towards Station 1, and another leading to Station 3, so you won’t be too tired.
+But if you’re used to having a long walk, you can go from Station 1 to 3 (or vice versa) in one afternoon.

 There are many beaches and small islands in and around Boracay, but not all of them are accessible by land.
 You can book an island-hopping tour to enrich your Boracay experience even further.

-Here are some of the experiences you can try from some island hopping-tours or renting a boat:
+Here are some of the experiences you can try:

-Swim with colorful marine life in Crocodile Island (No crocodiles here, don’t worry!
+Swim with colorful marine life on Crocodile Island (No crocodiles here, don’t worry!)